SFTtech/openage/doc/code/game_simulation/game_entity.md

 ### System

-For a description of the available systems, check the [system reference](systems.md).

 A *system* in openage is basically a function that operates on game entity components.
 They are explicitely separated from game entity and component objects to allow for more flexible implementation.
 In practice, systems are implemented as static